BushLife - Day Hiking Hero

 There is no such thing as bad weather, just bad dress!

-Layering is the key!
-It allows you to adjust your clothing to changing temperatures.
+Layering is the key when deciding what to wear hiking!
+It lets you adjust your hiking outfit to changing temperatures.
 You want to be comfortable and protected from the elements, all while also being able to hike freely.

-Start with a moisture-wicking base layer, add an insulating layer, and finish with a waterproof outer layer.
+Start with a moisture-wicking base layer, add an insulating layer, and finish with a waterproof outer layer like a waterproof jacket for weather protection.
+This layering system is part of the best hiking gear strategy for staying comfortable in all conditions.

-Choosing the Right Fabrics: Moisture-Wicking and Breathable Materials
+Choosing the Right Fabrics for a Day Hike: Moisture-Wicking and Breathable Materials

-In the summer, some hikers prefer shorts, while others opt for hiking pants with zip-off legs that can convert into shorts.
-Whatever you choose, ensure they are durable enough to withstand the rough terrain.
+During summer hikes, some day hikers prefer shorts, while others opt for hiking pants with zip-off legs that can convert into shorts.
+Whatever you choose, make sure they are durable enough to withstand the rough terrain.

 Spare Clothes to Take With You

 To ensure comfort, always pack protective clothing like a waterproof, breathable, lightweight rain jacket and pants in case of unexpected rain or wind.
-For the in-between seasons pack a packable puffer jacket or a fleece jacket and a hat
+For the in-between seasons pack a packable puffy jacket or a fleece jacket and a hat.
+These items are essential hiking gear for unpredictable weather conditions.

 During winter hikes, wear your base layer!

-Don’t forget a few other hiking must haves like a sun hat for sun protection or a beanie/winter hat for seasonal warmth.
-In addition to sunglasses, gloves, sunscreen, SPF lip balm and bug spray to protect you from the elements.
+Don’t forget a few other day hiking accessories like a sun hat for sun protection or a beanie/winter hat for seasonal warmth.
+In addition to sunglasses, hiking gloves, sunscreen, SPF lip balm and bug spray to protect you from the elements.

-Footwear: Hiking Boots vs. Trail Runners: Choosing the Right Footwear
+Footwear: Hiking Boots vs. Trail Running Shoes: Choosing the Right Footwear for Day Hiking

 Wearing hiking sandals on a summer day hike

 When out trekking for the day, proper hiking footwear is crucial.
-You’ll want to choose a pair of hiking boots or trail runners that provide comfort and good support for your feet and ankles
+You’ll want to choose a pair of hiking boots like the Merrell Moabs or trail runing shoes that provide comfort and good ankle support for your feet.

 REMEMBER

-Hiking boots offer ankle support and durability, while trail runners provide lightweight comfort.
+Hiking boots offer ankle support and durability, while hiking shoes / trail runners give lightweight comfort.
 Choose based on trail conditions and personal preference.

-Avoid flip flops as they lead to accidents, such as twisted ankles, trip-ups or slip-outs from sweaty feet.
+Avoid flip flops when hiking, as they lead to accidents, like twisted ankles, trip-ups or slip-outs from sweaty feet.
 Consider wearing hiking sandals only if you need to keep your feet cool.

-If hiking in wet or muddy conditions, consider investing in waterproof footwear to keep your feet dry.
-As to the colder months, insulated Gortex hiking footwear will provide you with much-needed warmth and comfort
+If hiking in wet or muddy conditions, consider investing in waterproof hiking boots to keep your feet dry.
+As to the colder months, insulated Gore-tex hiking footwear will give you with much-needed warmth and comfort

-Ensure you pair your footwear with hiking socks that are moisture-wicking.
-Your socks should be tall, the appropriate thickness for the weather and comprised of wool.
+Make sure you pair your footwear with hiking socks that are moisture-wicking.
+Your socks should be tall, an appropriate thickness for the weather and made of wool.

 PRO TIP